Benjamin-Wiegand/Flywheel/README.md

 Launching the projection currently requires root for ease of development.
 This will change as the project matures.

-You should be able to use audio capture without root.
+You should be able to use audio capture/streaming without root.

 #### video

-Geargrinder uses the MediaCodec library for video and is subject to device-specific issues.
-Please report them if you encounter any.
+Geargrinder uses the MediaCodec library for video encoding.
+Please report any device-specific issues.

-Tested on:
+Tested and working on a select few devices from these platforms:
 - Qualcomm
 - Mediatek
 - Exynos